 We had a given ourselves a rather long time to explore NZ, and this lodge made us an offer we were seriously considering.
 An offer called slaving.

 I realise that the fact they call it slaving should have been a red flag, but the offer of free bed and board for a few hours of housework can seem worthwhile when you’re a backpacker.
 They also offered a free activity every few days (these usually sold for around $200 each).

-We went and spoke to the current ‘slaves’ who told us that they worked ten hours a day with just one break, doing the grottiest if jobs without ever being able to leave the isolated lodge and that it was super hard work.
-They then told us that they had both been doing it for months, so you really have to question their sanity…kidding!
+We went and spoke to the current ‘slaves’ who told us that they worked ten hours a day with just one break, doing the grottiest of jobs without ever being able to leave the isolated lodge and that it was super hard work.
+They then told us that they had both been doing it for months, so you really have to question their sanity… Kidding!
 Kind of ;).

 The final strike for me came the following morning.
 After splashing around in the river the previous day, we had obviously laid all our swimwear out to dry.
 Come morning, my bikini bottoms had vanished from the shared balcony.
 Just the bottoms.

 After asking everyone around us, plus rummaging in the bushes below, there were no pink pants in sight.
 You might think I sound paranoid, but then I was told by another all girls room that 8 pairs of their underwear had vanished too.